 CityPASS Tampa Bay Florida: The Final Verdict

 Taking into consideration all of the information above, here’s how I would rate the Tampa Bay CityPASS:

-I’m going to knock off one point just for the fact that the attractions included can’t be customized.
+I will knock off one point just because the attractions included can’t be customized.
 Some may prefer to go to the Museum of Science and Industry AND Tropics Boat Tours.

 It’s sad that you only have to choose between these two.

 Value for Money: 5/5

 Just by visiting Busch Gardens alone, the cost of the pass is already worth it.
 Your family, especially the kids, will have a blast with world-class adventure rides, live entertainment, and exotic animals.

 Five attractions for the price of one is definitely an offer you shouldn’t miss.

 You can contact customer service agents via live chat, toll-free phone, and email.
 They are available seven days a week, 9:00 a.m. to 7:00 p.m., Eastern time.